flutter/website/src/security.md

 * **Keep your copy of Flutter up to date** Private, customized versions of Flutter tend to fall behind the current, version and may not include important security fixes and enhancements.
 Instead, routinely update your copy of Flutter.
-If you're makong changes to improve Flutter, be sure to update your fork and share your changes with the community.
+If you're making changes to improve Flutter, be sure to update your fork and consider sharing your changes with the community.